Dev-Sites/digitalcoaching/Quora.md

-Quora is an online information sharing platform.
+These are instructions for how Coaches can get page views for themselves on Quora.

 1) The first step to using Quora is to write.

 Here's something amazing about Quora: it drives traffic for years after you write.
-I did a lot of writing on Quora in 2014 just for fun.
-I didn't have any big plans--I just wrote about things that I knew about.
-Apparently I wrote a lot because they gave me a Top Writer designation and sent me a Quora fleece.
-I think that I totaled 40 or 50 answers that year.
-But that's not the amazing part, this is: despite not having written in almost a year, I still get 9,000 views per month on my answers.
+Tony did a lot of writing on Quora in 2014 just for fun.
+He didn't have any big plans--he just wrote about things that he knew about.
+Apparently he wrote a lot because they gave him a Top Writer designation.
+The amazing part is this: despite not having written in more than a year, Tony still gets 9,000 views per month on his answers.

 9,000 page views per month for not doing any work is pretty good.
 I think we can do better.
 The first thing to do is to write: